 Ok, I know I don’t really need anything else on this list, do I?

 These are GORGEOUS.
-They are perfect for the entire Fall season and they will have your guests ooh-ing and aah-ing.
+They are perfect for the entire Fall season and you can just place them on a table runner and be set.
 I promise.
+Everyone loves a gorge gourd!

-You can find these beautiful Succulent Pumpkins on Etsy.
+You can find these beautiful Succulent Pumpkins on Amazon.

 I kind of feel bad following up those Pumpkin Succulents with anything, but this is a really sweet Farmhouse centerpiece.
 It’s simple and rustic and that’s a great look for Thanksgiving.

-You can find the Mason Jar centerpiece on Etsy.
+You can find the Mason Jar centerpiece on Amazon.

-You can find this Antler & Feather Centerpiece on Etsy.
+You can find this Antler Centerpiece on Etsy.

 This wooden box stamped with the word Thankful is a great choice for your Thanksgiving table.
 It’s narrow and it’s got a low profile.